 In this section, we discuss how the insights we gain from exploring the patterns and pattern languages become part of our visual framework for middleware provisioning.
 Section 2 describes the need for a unified framework that enables the QoS validation phase of provisioning to leverage the decisions made at the configuration phase.
-Model-based solutions based on visual aids can provide the desired solution.
-Model-driven Engineering (MDE) [10, 17], which is a model-based solution, has gained prominence in providing the capabilities to model systems and use generative programming techniques to synthesize artifacts that result from the models.
-This paper describes the POSAML MDE framework for assisting provisioners to make the right choices in configuring and composing large systems and validating that these meet the applications' QoS.
+Model-driven Engineering (MDE) [11, 18] has gained prominence in assisting application developers to make the right choices in configuring and composing large systems.
+Model-based solutions based on visual aids can help resolve the variability in middleware provisioning and automate the QoS validation phase.
+MDE frameworks provide the capabilities to model systems and use generative programming techniques to synthesize artifacts that result from the models.
+This paper describes the POSAML MDE framework.